-- Static Posts: Click quality pictures, keeping the main motive, message, or product in focus.
-Use captions to describe your intent behind the post.
+Static Posts: Use only that content which keeps the message and product in focus.
+Add captions to describe your intent behind the post.

-- Stories: Establish a personal connection with your customers using Instagram stories.
-Show behind-the-scenes pictures and videos, how you spend your day at your workshop, any upcoming project of the brand, etc. These updates help in building trust.
+Stories: Establish a personal connection with your customers using Instagram stories.
+Show behind-the-scenes pictures and videos, how you spend your day at your workshop, any upcoming project of the brand, etc.

 For some inspiration on creating different types of Instagram Ads, swing by here.

 People scroll through thousands of pages of content every day.
-So naturally, they don’t retain all they see.
+They don’t retain all they see.
 For brands, that means low recall.
-Also, most people use Instagram for entertainment.
-If you just talk about brand, product or service features, it won’t have an impact.
+Plus people use Instagram for entertainment.
+So if your content just talks about features, it won’t have an impact.

-On the other hand, if you connect your brand or product to an emotion and convey it through a story, users will pay attention.
-The story should be relatable and should catch the viewers’ attention within the first 10 seconds.
+Connect your brand or product to an emotion and convey it through a story, and users will pay attention.
+The story should be relatable and catch the viewers’ attention within the first 10 seconds.
 It could be funny, emotional, or informational, depending upon what reaction you want to incite amongst the audience.

 2. Keep branded content true to your voice